Perspective | This column stinks: A mystery smell in our house has us on nasal alert.

 We like to think of our houses as impermeable fortresses when in fact they are full of holes that offer access to food and shelter.

 Our basement is classic 1950s suburbia: wood paneling on the walls, thick plaster on the ceiling.
 The stairs make a right turn halfway down and underneath them is storage space.
 I probed the chamber’s corners with a flashlight, pushing away boxes of Christmas and Halloween decorations.
 Had a mouse suffered a coronary somewhere in the closet’s recesses?
-Did a squirrel get in then realize he couldn’t find his way out?
+Did a squirrel get in and then realize he couldn’t find his way out?

 I couldn’t find anything, which means if there is something decomposing in our basement, it’s hidden behind a wall.
 The only way to find it is to bash away with a sledgehammer.